hhatch/feasst/plugin/text_interface.rst

 Text Interface
 ***************************

-The first word in each line of a FEASST input text file is the name of a class, followed by pairs of class arguments.
+The syntax of a FEASST text input file is follows.
-The following related lists of classes and their arguments aid in understanding or modifying :doc:`../tutorial/README`.
+Each line begins with the name of a class in FEASST, listed below.
+The class name is then proceeded by space-separated pairs of argument names and values.
+Minor version changes support the same text files, but major version changes do not.
-The text interface is backwards compatible within major version (e.g., text files using version v0.23.0 should also work with v0.23.1).
+For example, version v0.23.0 should also work with v0.23.1, but not v0.24.0.

 .. toctree::